 Agreed To (Simple Resolution) on Jan 7, 2015

 This simple resolution was agreed to on January 7, 2015.
 That is the end of the legislative process for a simple resolution.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 The resolution was passed in a vote in the Senate.
 A simple resolution is not voted on in the other chamber and does not have the force of law.
 The vote was by Unanimous Consent so no record of individual votes was made.

 S.Res.
-22 is a simple resolution in the United States Congress.
+22 (114th) was a simple resolution in the United States Congress.